CruelMoney/mod-api-docs/source/index.html.md

 // content = "Hello my email is {{ email hidden }}.
 What is yours?"
 ```

+We recommend to only use the API server-side to avoid exposing your API key.
+Usually your server would call the API with some text before storing it in your database, and optionally store the original text alongside the moderated text.

+Even though it's not recommended, it is still possible to call the API client-side from javascript.
+See the example to the right.

 # Account

+> Account endpoint

 ```shell
 curl "https://moderationapi.com/api/v1/account" \